hayo03/Dialogflow-CX-Start-Tutorial/README.md

    - Click the Start node in the graph.
    - Add the following intent route:
        - condition: $page.params.status="FINAL"
+       - Fulfillement (What the Agent will aswer to the user):  There is clear sky in $session.params.city
        - Transition: choose Page  and select “End Flow” page
    - Click Save